lj970926/weekly-paper-reading/markdown/(Ubicomp2021)Rader-Point-Cloud.md

 ### 3.4 Target Detection and Focusing

-the use of mmWave radar can let the movement of the car to be constant speed, but it also induce some troubles such as the specular reflection.
+The use of mmWave radar can let the movement of the car to be constant speed, but it also induce some troubles such as the specular reflection.

-# SAR Imaging of Moving Targets
+To overcome this question, the author proposed a target-based method that divide the images to different target and construct the target individually to get the final image.

+### 3.5 3D Point Cloud Generation

+Traditional SAR can only generate 2D image.
+But the height information is always playing an important role in the application of autonomous driving.
+To solve this problem, the author utilize the observation that points in the same 2D position with a different height can be distinguished using the difference of their phases.
+After calculating the height information, we can finally fuse a 3D point cloud.